webpack-contrib/config-loader/docs/EXTENDS.md

 ## Multiple Extended Configurations

 There might be situations where we just want to get crazy and extend multiple base or nested configurations.
-In that situation, doing so is as simple as specifying them in the order they should be applied.
+In that situation, users need only specify them in the order they should be applied.
 For example:

 ```js
 // webpack.config.js